 - As a active waiting space for Yum Pediatrics patients

 In phase 1, we finished the hardscape of the back of the building with a fence, and several places to grow including raised beds (constructed by Eagle Scout Maverick Dishman).
 We also are composting kitchen scraps and using a rainbarrel for watering to show kids how to reduce, reuse and recycle.
-In Phase 2 we hope to construct an arbor to provide shade and to grow plants vertically.
-In Phase 3 we hope to complete foundation plantings around the perimeter of the Doctor Yum Project/Yum Pediatrics building so that we can show families how to use edibles in their existing landscaping.
 If you are interested in volunteering in our garden, email us at [email protected] or visit our volunteer page.